jobssaurabhmul/wwe_royal_rumble_data_scraping/README.md

 **Hence the analytics project was converted to a Data Scraping Project**

 # Analytics
-Some basic analytics and data cleaning was done in the EDA ipynb.
+Some analytics and data cleaning was done in the EDA ipynb.

 **Results:**
 1. There have been 37 Royal Rumble Annual events starting.